jaeming/grasshopper/README.md

 ____________
 #DOCUMENTATION
 ____
-##
-To be revised with new token-based authentication...

 The grasshopper boards were built as a RAILS API in order for me to explore how Rails works as a RESTful JSON-based interface.